Wisconsin State Park System

 Dumping stations are available at several properties and are free to use by all registered campers at those properties.
 There is a $10 fee for others to use our dump station.

-Bicycles, in-line skates and registered motorized scooters (mopeds) are allowed on campground roads.
+Bicycles, in-line skates, electric scooters and registered motorized scooters (mopeds) are allowed on campground roads and must observe all rules of the road (Wisconsin state laws and administrative rules).
 Motorized scooters must have valid registration, be operated by a licensed driver and display a state park sticker.
 When a scooter is towed into the park, you may request a courtesy vehicle pass at the entrance station.

 If you or any member or guest of your camping party violate any state law or Department of Natural Resources rules, you may be evicted from the park, have your camping permit revoked and lose any fees you have paid.

 All state parks, southern forests and state recreation areas are completely reservable.
-There are no non-reservable (first-come, first-served) campsites available at these properties during the main camping season.
-Some non-reservable sites remain available at northern forests and flowages.
-Most of these non-reservable sites are more rustic, backpack, boat-in type of sites, and do not have electricity.
-Check with the property office for availability of these sites.
+There are no non-reservable (first-come, first-served) campsites available at these properties.
+Some remote, non-reservable sites remain available at northern forests and flowages.
+Most of these non-reservable sites are more rustic, backpack or boat-in sites, and do not have electricity.
+Check with the property office for the availability of these sites.
 Due to unpredictable demand, we cannot guarantee that a site that's vacant when you call will still be available when you arrive.